Beijing in a Day || Is it Possible?

 Here’s something you’re going to learn on day 1 when you land in Beijing.

 Beijing is big… Like really big

-And unfortunately, due to its size, a ‘see it all in one day’ approach will leave you exhausted and won’t give you the opportunity to appreciate some of the amazing things Beijing has to offer.
+Unfortunately, due to its size, a ‘see it all in one day’ approach will leave you exhausted and won’t allow you to appreciate some of the amazing things Beijing has to offer.

 So, with this in mind.
 Let’s start you off with the biggest ticket item on anyone’s Beijing travel list.